Warnings: mild description of violent murder, references to sexual assault.

 Lan Xichen’s hand shook in his lap for the second it took to master himself.
 He too often thought of Wei Wuxian in ways removed his peers’; he felt shame now, remembering belatedly that Wei Wuxian had killed Jin Guangyao’s brother and cursed his cousin Jin Zixun to die.

 Jin Guangyao smiled gently at him.
 His homely scent always seemed to make the air around him kinder and safer to be in.
-“Do not worry, er-ge,” he said.
+“Don’t worry, er-ge,” he said.
 “Wei Wuxian and I could not be more different.
 Who knows what he was thinking when he kidnapped all those people?
 You saw him just as I did in those last months of his life—he was entirely mad.”

 Perhaps Jin Guangyao sensed how much the topic distressed Lan Xichen, for after this, he said no more words of his plans or of Wei Wuxian.